SimonHFrost/rainbow-slice/README.md

 * standardize a way the parent object from a threejs is found
 * use enemy width and player width from the threeObjects themselves and not from a const
 * tidy app.js
+* configure grunt to automatically run tests on file save
+* configure grunt with travis-ci